-46. The Committee regrets the insufficient information provided in relation to the implementation of the Committee's 2010 recommendations concerning the State party's initial report under the Optional Protocol to the Convention on the Rights of the Child on the involvement of children in armed conflict (CRC/C/OPAC/ARG/CO/1).
-The Committee requests that such information be included in the State party's next report under the Convention, and reiterates its recommendations to the State party, in particular to ensure that violations of the provisions of the Optional Protocol regarding the recruitment and involvement of children in hostilities be explicitly criminalized in the legislation of the State party (see CRC/C/OPAC/ARG/CO/1, para.
+46. The Committee regrets the insufficient information provided in relation to the implementation of its recommendations concerning the State party's report under the Optional Protocol to the Convention on the Rights of the Child on the involvement of children in armed conflict (see CRC/C/OPAC/ARG/CO/1).
+The Committee requests the State party to include such information in its next report under the Convention.
+The Committee reiterates its previous recommendations, in particular that the State party ensure that violations of the provisions of the Optional Protocol regarding the recruitment and involvement of children in hostilities are explicitly criminalized in its laws (see CRC/C/OPAC/ARG/CO/1, para.
 14 (a)).

-J. Cooperation with regional bodies
+I. Cooperation with regional bodies

-47. The Committee recommends that the State party cooperate with the Organization of American States (OAS) on the implementation of the Convention and other human rights instruments, both in the State party and in other OAS member States.
+47. The Committee recommends that the State party cooperate with the Organization of American States in the implementation of the Convention and other human rights instruments, both in the State party and in other States members of the Organization.